-- Office Hours: Wed 5-6, Joshi 389.
+- Office Hours: Wed 5:00-6:0pm, Joshi 389.
 Email contact preferred. - Textbook (required): Thomas A. Sudkamp, Languages and Machines, Third Edition, Addison Wesley, 2006. - Textbook (supplementary): Michael R. Garey and David S. Johnson, Computers and Intractability, Freeman, 1979 - Grading: Midterm exam: 30% Final exam: 50% Exercises: 20%

 - This class has a distance learning option. - I.e. there will be quite a bit of communication via email.
 If something slips my attention (e.g., concerning difficulties with the online material) please let me know. - It is okay to send me solutions to homework assignments by email (scans or typeset [LaTeX recommended]).
 However, it is your responsibility that everything is clearly readable after printout.
 I will deposit the graded homework with the department secretary for pick-up [let me know if this is a problem]. - I assume everybody will be physically present for the exams.
-Let me know ASAP if you cannot do this.
+Information on exam dates and times is on the course website.

-- I prefer to use a public website: http://knoesis.wright.edu/faculty/pascal/teaching/w11/ - On the website, there is a link to last year's lecture with the old lecture manuscript [you can ignore this, but you may find it instructive to take a look]. - The new manuscript will be an updated/corrected version of last year's and will be posted shortly before class (usually, the evening before) in a near-final version.
+- I prefer to use a public website: http://knoesis.wright.edu/faculty/pascal/teaching/s12/complexity.html - On the website, there is a link to last year's lecture with the old lecture manuscript [you can ignore this, but you may find it instructive to take a look]. - The new manuscript will be an updated/corrected version of last year's and will be posted shortly before class (usually, the evening before) in a near-final version.
 The final version will be posted, usually, on the evening of the class session. - The manuscript bears a date (first page) and margin notes indicate the dates when which part was covered (important e.g. for due dates of exercises).